danielstoller/ECE-1895-Bop-it/README.md

      - Proximity sensor in the center checks if the user successfully dodged.

 - **Enclosure Features:**
-  - LED matrix display for visual cues.
+  - LED matrix display with animations for visual cues.
   - Two speakers for audible commands.
-  - Proximity and IR sensors for responsive detection.
+  - Proximity sensor for responsive precise detection.
+  - IR sensor for radial, inclusive detection
   - Limit switch for registering powerful punches.

 - **Scoring and Feedback:**